yassato/AraAphidGWAS/manuscript/manuscript.md

 The slower growth and delayed flowering of the ribosomal gene mutant led us to test whether the delayed growth could prevent the establishment of aphid colonies after colonization.

 Then, to examine colony establishment after aphid colonization, we released wingless individuals of *Lipaphis erysimi* on rosette plants of the ribosomal gene mutant (AT3G13882) and the wild type.
 We observed a reduced number of aphids on the AT3G13882 mutant compared to the wild type at 7, 10, 14 days after the release of aphids ($F_{1,9}=19.3, p=0.0017$ at 7 days; Fig. [2](#fig:mutant){reference-type="ref"}D: see also Fig. [S5](#fig:aphid_stat){reference-type="ref"} for results at 10 and 14 days), suggesting that the delayed growth of the host negatively affected aphid colony establishment.
+We also incorporated the plant size or flowering time as an offset term in GLMMs to examine their confounding influence on aphid abundance.
+When the plant size was offset, the number of aphids less significantly differed between the wild type and mutant (Table SX).
+When the flowering time was offset, the number of aphids more significantly differed between the wild type and mutant (Table SX).
+These additional analyses support the observational evidence that delayed growth and flowering of the mutant plant results in less successful establishment of aphid colony than the wild type.

+# Discussion
+Guided by the field GWAS of aphid abundance, we discovered a mutant plant that exhibited slower growth and harbored fewer aphids in _A. thaliana_.
 While ribosomal genes have long been considered housekeeping genes of the protein synthesis machinery, mutants of ribosome-related genes exhibit a wide variety of growth and reproductive phenotypes.
 For example, previous studies reported the reduction of leaf cell number [@fujikura2009coordination], reduced root length [@creff2010two], and the reduction of pollen number [@tsuchimatsu2020adaptive; @kakui2022pollen] regarding ribosomal gene mutations.
 In this context, our findings from the ribosomal gene AT3G13882 add insights into biotic interactions besides growth deterioration.

-We should note that further study on natural variants responsible for the delayed growth and reduced aphid abundance would be necessary to support its significance in the field.
+We should note, however, that further study on natural variants responsible for the delayed growth and reduced aphid abundance would be necessary to validate its importance in the field.
 Multiple alleles on the AT3G13882 gene are also needed to provide strong evidence of those phenotypes.
 In the studies of a ribosomal gene *REDUCED POLLEN NUMBER1* (*RDP1*), null mutants showed a pleiotropic effect on plant growth and pollen number in *A. thaliana* [@tsuchimatsu2020adaptive; @kakui2022pollen].
 Natural alleles of *RDP1* could alleviate pleiotropic growth defects [@tsuchimatsu2020adaptive].
 In our study, the other growth-related genes or other mutations of AT3G13882 might have reduced the aphid abundance.
-Because transgenic approaches may not be effective to identify mutation sites affecting quantitative traits, further experimental tests, such as quantitative complementation [@tsuchimatsu2020adaptive; @kakui2022pollen], will be needed to identify natural causal variants that alter aphid abundance through delayed growth.
+Because transgenic approaches may not be effective to identify mutation sites affecting quantitative traits, natural alleles needs to be created using genomic editing first and then exchanged between natural accessions by crossing, Such quantitative complementation tests [@tsuchimatsu2020adaptive; @kakui2022pollen] will be needed to identify natural causal variants that alter aphid abundance through delayed growth.

-# Conclusion
+Discovery of flowering-associated loci is sometimes of main interests in GWAS, but other times conceals net genetic effects on other complex traits of interests [@hori2012variation; @onogi2016uncovering].
+Our GWAS of aphid abundance unexpectedly led us to detect a significant rare variant that was also partially associated with the bolting.
+By ruling out the plant size and flowering time as confounding factors, we were able to detect substantial contributions of plant apparency to aphid abundance.
+This finding does not necessarily indicates the irrelevance of chemical and physical defense traits to herbivore colonization.
+Although our top-scoring SNP did not match known GWAS peaks of glucosinolates [@brachi2015coselected], it was still possible that secondary metabolites and volatile-mediated defense signaling were more influential on aphid colonization.
+While plant apparency can alter the initial colonization of aphids in _A. thaliana_, its long-term consequence on plant defense and resultant fitness remains unknown.
+Further studies on fitness consequence besides the identification of natural causal variants would be needed to verify ecological impacts of a single-gene on plant-herbivore interactions.

-Overall, our study suggests the importance of plant life-history traits in altering herbivore abundance.
+Overall, our study suggests the potential importance of genetically based plant apparency in altering herbivore abundance.
 Previous field studies used mutant plants to illustrate *in natura* roles of well-studied functional genes in chemical defense (e.g., *LOX*s in *Nicotiana attenuata* [@kessler2004silencing; @schuman2015plant]) and physical defense (*GLABRA1* in *A. thaliana* [@sato2019plant]) against herbivores.
 In contrast, field GWAS offered a hypothesis-free approach to screen candidate genes responsible for herbivore abundance [@barker2019linking].
 These lines of studies suggest that plant genetic variation governs herbivore abundance and communities [@johnson2009heritability; @barbour2015multiple; @sato2019plant; @barker2019linking], but a keystone gene shaping the ecological communities was not identified until recently [@barbour2022keystone].